Newcomb - Moolap

 Educational outcomes in Newcomb - Moolap fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.5%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 39.9% of residents aged 15 and above holding them - advanced diplomas at 10.2% and certificates at 29.7%.
-Educational participation is high, with 25.6% of residents currently enrolled in formal education.
+The area has university qualification rates of 15.5%, significantly lower than the Victorian average of 33.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications at 2.9% and graduate diplomas at 1.9%.
+Vocational credentials are prevalent, with 39.9% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.2%) and certificates (29.7%).

 Frequently Asked Questions - Education